chrisboo/cueclick/README.md

 - If a user closes the window that pops up during Google login, the web console will throw an error
-- If a user repeatedly refreshes the mobile client page after logging in successfully with the secret key, the number of connected clients detected will simply keep increasing
-- The connection is not secure, which triggers browser warnings
+- If a user repeatedly refreshes the mobile client page after logging in successfully with the secret key, the number of connected clients detected will simply keep increasing ~~- The connection is not secure, which triggers browser warnings~~

 #### Presentation